 Guide Duties and Responsibilities:

 - Safely navigate oar and/or paddle rafts down the Wild and Scenic section (Grave Creek to Foster Bar) of the Rogue River

 - Excellent risk management capability in remote settings

-- Work positively with other team members to implement all aspects of a MRWA trip from pack-up to clean-up in order to provide guests with a safe, meaningful and memorable experience
+- Work positively with other team members to implement all aspects of an MRWA trip, from pack-up to clean-up in order to provide guests with a safe, meaningful, and memorable experience

 - Prepare tasty, appealing riverside lunches, and breakfast and dinner on occasional camping trips